 San Siro Stadium

-For anyone that goes to Milan — especially if you’re a sports fan — visiting the San Siro Stadium is an absolute must.
+For anyone who goes to Milan—especially if you’re a sports fan—visiting the San Siro Stadium is an absolute must.
 The San Siro is one of the most famous soccer stadiums in Europe and even the world.
-It’s the stadium where Milan’s two premier teams, Inter Milan and AC Milan, both play their home games.
-This makes it an extremely busy stadium, as both teams will typically have at least one home game per week that it needs to be ready for.
+It’s the stadium where Milan’s two premier teams, Inter Milan and AC Milan, play their home games.

-The stadium itself is something to marvel at with its incredible design and mesmerizing architecture, but attending a match at these famous grounds is a truly once in a lifetime experience that you won’t want to miss.
-If you’re really wanting to get into the thick of Italian soccer, attend the rival game between Inter Milan and AC Milan.
+If you want to get into the thick of Italian soccer, attend the rival game between Inter Milan and AC Milan.
 Watching the city’s two teams clash live in person will be the highlight of any trip to Italy!

 Milan Cathedral